 Files with .img extension might sound misleading to some of you as it can make you guess that it is some sort of image file.
 In really, .img files do not have anything to do with graphic images.
 Usually, .img extension is used by disk image files which contain raw data of an optical disk.
-Such raw images consist of binaries divided into sectors and the format of their content depend on the very source from which an image was created.
+Such raw images consist of binaries divided into sectors and the format of their content depending on the very source from which an image was created.

 In simple words, files with .img extension are just archive files like ZIP files and can be extracted using a standard archiving tool.
 Anyway, we would stick here to our main topic that is extracting .img files in the context of Android.
 If you are more than a basic Android user, you must have noticed that the stock firmwares for Android devices contain files with .img extension.
 Just extract a Samsung firmware with .tar.md5 extension or a Nexus factory image and you will find .img files inside.

 You must have seen people sharing system dumps from various Android devices containing system apps and other goodies, and would have wondered how they get it!
-Actually, system dumps are derived by extracting the system.img file found inside the firmware of a device.
+Actually, system dumps are derived by extracting the system.img file found in the firmware of a device.
 Today, we’ll see how we can extract system.img files or get the system dump of Android devices.
 Even if you need a particular file app for your device, you can extract it yourself if you have the firmware file.

 If you do not know how to extract system.img file or get system dump of Android devices, our today’s tutorial is just for you.
 We tested this method on a system.img file from a Nexus 5 factory image package.